blusensor/blusensor-api-mqtt/README.md

 If you encounter any issues please use the following workaround:

+1) add DNS entry "blusensor.local" -> 192.168.4.1 to your local DNS registry

+or,

 1) http://192.168.4.1
 2) Login with „123456"
 3) You will be redirected to a „http://blusensor.local/sensor.html?token=234234234" that might not work (due to DNS)